LukasRos/microblog-mirror/_posts/2018-06-05-ive-written-and.md

 If you're curious you can read the article [on the BlazeMeter blog](https://www.blazemeter.com/blog/api-functional-testing-with-postman-newman-blazemeter) or the [syndicated copy on DZone](https://dzone.com/articles/functional-api-testing-with-postman-newman-and-bla).

-_Disclaimer: This work was paid for by BlazeMeter._
+_Disclosure: This work was paid for by BlazeMeter._